buhrmi/buhrmi/README.md

 ### My Tech Stack

 I'm currently working on combining the above packages into my own tech stack, aptly named "buhrmi's tech stack".
-It's not quite ready yet, but you can check out [Shitcoin Swap](https://www.shitcoinswap.com) (currently in development) to see the tech stack in action 🙃
+It's not quite ready yet, but you can check out [Shitcoin Swap](https://www.shitcoinswap.com) (currently in development) to see it in action 🙃

 ## Old portfolio stuff